Understanding Unconscious Bias: Fostering Diversity and Inclusion at Your Museum

 Enhance your diversity awareness and bias reduction.
 Learn to respect and appreciate differences and how to create a work environment in which everyone feels they belong and can be productive.
 You will come away with an understanding of individual actions you can take to foster inclusion, practical tips and approaches you can implement to help eliminate bias and prejudice at your museum and the motivation and skills to continue working on these issues.

-Charm Bullard is Director of Programs at the Virginia Center for Inclusive Communities (VCIC).
+Charm Bullard, Director of Programs at the Virginia Center for Inclusive Communities (VCIC).
 In her role, she designs and facilitates educational programs on diversity and inclusion for middle schools, high schools, colleges, workplaces, and community groups.
 Charm particularly specializes in VCIC’s higher education, workplace, and community programming and has conducted over 300 workshops across the Commonwealth of Virginia.
 She is particularly known for her warmth and humor as a facilitator, and her passion for encouraging and supporting diversity and inclusion.
 Ms. Bullard received her Bachelor’s degree in English from Lander University and her Master’s degree in Education from the University of Georgia.

 Ms. Bullard may be joined by additional VCIC staff: Jacquie Johnson, Professional Development Coordinator or Nelson Reveley, Outreach Programs Coordinator.